-You may have heard to let your twins play with a new, unused potty to get them even more excited about it.
+That said, you may have heard to let them play with a new, unused potty to get them even more excited about it.
 This might mean taking it to the living room, putting it on their heads during a silly game, or using it as props for imaginative play.

-This is confusing to your twins and unfair to expect them to switch gears all of a sudden.
+This is confusing and unfair to expect them to switch gears all of a sudden.
 They might even resent potty training as the event that prevented them from being able to play with the potties like they used to.

-Instead, make the potty fun, but have your child’s interactions with it appropriate.
-The potty should stay in the bathroom (or wherever you decide to leave it long-term—I suggest the bathroom for easy clean up).
+Instead, make the potty fun, but have their interactions with it appropriate.
+The potty should stay in the bathroom (or wherever you decide to leave it long-term—I suggest the bathroom for easy clean-up).

 2. Read books about the potty

 I’m a huge fan of turning to children’s books any time I want to introduce a new concept to my kids.
-Borrow books from your local library all about using the potty.
-Kids love looking at different characters and how they interact with potties.
+Borrow books from your local library about using the potty.
+They’ll love looking at different characters and how they interact with potties.

 3. Introduce (and hype up) undies

 Now is the perfect time to buy or introduce undies to your twins, even if they won’t wear them regularly.
-They understand that adults and big kids wear undies, and will be eager to know they’ll soon be wearing them too.
+They understand that adults and big kids wear undies and can be eager to know they’ll soon be wearing them too.

-Start with training pants with thicker protection.
-These can help your twins transition from diapers to undies much better.
+Start with training pants with thicker protection, as these can help them transition from diapers to undies much better.